 Why is Venus so bright?

-The clouds in the atmosphere of Venus contain droplets of sulfuric acid – one of the eye-stinging ingredients in our urban smog – as well as acidic crystals suspended in a mixture of gases.
+Venus is bright (it has a high albedo) because it’s blanketed by highly reflective clouds.
+The clouds in the atmosphere of Venus contain droplets of sulfuric acid, as well as acidic crystals suspended in a mixture of gases.
 Light bounces easily off the smooth surfaces of these spheres and crystals.
-That’s one reason the clouds of Venus are so good at reflecting light.
+Sunlight bouncing from these clouds is a big part of the reason that Venus is so bright.

 By the way, Venus isn’t the most reflective body in our solar system.
 That honor goes to Enceladus, a moon of Saturn.
 Its icy surface reflects some 90 percent of the sunlight striking it.

 We mentioned above that Mars is brightest when Earth passes between the red planet and the sun.
 At such times, Mars is closest to us, and so it appears brightest in our sky.
 A similar situation occurs for Venus: the planet is brightest in our sky around the time Venus passes between us and the sun, although not exactly at that time.

 Because Venus orbits the sun inside Earth’s orbit, when it goes between us and the sun its lighted hemisphere, or day side, is facing away from us.
 At such times, it’s difficult or impossible to see Venus at all.

 Because it’s an inferior planet (one that orbits the sun inside Earth’s orbit), we see Venus exhibit phases like a tiny moon as it approaches its time of passing between the Earth and sun.
 As Venus draws up behind Earth in orbit – and prepares to “lap” us in the race of the planets – observers on Earth can watch as the phase of Venus wanes.
 Meanwhile, as the crescent Venus in waning in phase, the overall size of the disk of Venus gets larger in Earth’s sky, as Venus draws closer to us and prepares to go between us and the sun.